It took one message

 At this point let these various snaps and videos continue my narration.

 It was a day to show our solidarity.
 This brazen corruption has to end!
-If we remain silent everything would be normalized and our country would forever be in this political quagmire.
-As what Kath Arguelles opined, "These people who stand in the face of fear, not because it is safe, but because SILENCE is more dangerous."
+If we remain silent, all these wrongdoings would be normalized and our country would be in this political quagmire forever.
+As what Kath Arguelles opined about us demonstrators, "These are people who stand in the face of fear, not because it is safe, but because SILENCE is more dangerous."

 Kaya para sa BAYAN...